Why is South Africa upset about Iran joining BRICS naval drills?

 The US is angry that South Africa allowed Iran to participate in the drills at a time when Tehran was accused of launching a violent crackdown on antigovernment protests that had spread across the country.

-The protests broke out in late December when shopkeepers in Tehran closed up their businesses and demonstrated against the falling value of the rial and inflation.
-These protests swelled into a broader challenge to Iran’s rulers as thousands of people took to the streets nationwide to demonstrate over a few weeks.
+The protests broke out in late December, when shopkeepers in Tehran closed up their businesses and demonstrated against inflation and the falling value of the rial.
+These protests swelled into a broader challenge to Iran’s rulers, as thousands of people took to the streets nationwide to demonstrate over a few weeks.

-Security forces in some areas cracked down on the crowds, resulting in the deaths of “several thousands”, according to a statement on Saturday by Supreme Leader Ali Khamenei.
+Security forces in some areas cracked down on the crowds, resulting in the deaths of “several thousands”, according to a statement on Saturday by Supreme Leader Ayatollah Ali Khamenei.
 While activists said thousands of protesters were killed, the Iranian government said this was an exaggeration and claimed police officers and security service members formed a significant chunk of those who were killed.

 The Iranian authorities also claimed the US and Israel had armed and funded “terrorists” to inflame the protests.
 They said agents affiliated with foreign powers, and not state forces, were responsible for the deaths of civilians, including protesters.

 The mass uprising is one of the most disruptive the country has witnessed since the 1979 Iranian Revolution.
-Tens of thousands of people are believed to have been detained.
+Tens of thousands of people are believed to have been arrested.

-Before the BRICS drills, the US warned South African President Cyril Ramaphosa that Iran’s participation would reflect badly on South Africa, according to a report by the Daily Maverick, a South African newspaper.
+Before the BRICS drills, the US warned South African President Cyril Ramaphosa that Iran’s participation would reflect badly on his country, according to a report by the Daily Maverick, a South African newspaper.

 Ramaphosa subsequently ordered Iran to withdraw from the exercises on January 9, the paper reported.